 For many families, watching the Nutcracker ballet is a yearly tradition.
 There is no shortage of opportunities, no matter where you are in the Denver area, to join in the excitement.
-Several of the venues listed below offer kid-friendly matinees, abridged performances and audience-participation activities if you’re worried about little ones squirming or chattering during a long show.
-Find specific schedules and ticketing information to plan ahead for showings in downtown Denver, Paramount in Denver, University of Denver, Ballet Arial in Denver, Wonderbound Ballet, Boulder & Longmont, Parker, Littleton, and Lakewood.
+Several of the venues listed below offer kid-friendly matinees, abridged performances, and audience-participation activities if you’re worried about little ones squirming or chattering during a long show.
+Find specific schedules and ticketing information to plan ahead for showings in downtown Denver, Paramount in Denver, University of Denver, Ballet Ariel in Denver, Wonderbound Ballet, Boulder & Longmont, Parker, Littleton, and Lakewood.

 New Year’s Activities

 If your kids are like mine, by midnight on New Year’s, they’re either zonked out or manic from too much soda and parade watching.
 The Children’s Museum of Denver has a nice alternative “Noon Year’s Eve” with activities and ball drops all day long on December 31st.
 Another “Noon Year’s Eve” activity takes place at the ice rink at Belmar in Lakewood on the 31st.
 Enjoy family ice-skating and celebrate in the daylight!
 Finally, Downtown Denver has families in mind with its two fireworks displays on the evening of the 31st at 9:00 p.m. and midnight, so we early birds can still get home to tuck everyone into bed.

 Winter Break Special Activities

 If your kids are off of school or the visiting cousins are bouncing off the walls, keep in mind that several Denver locations offer special activities during the winter break period.
 A favorite of ours is the Denver Art Museum (free for kids 18 and under!) which has TONS of hands-on activities set aside for those couple of weeks.
 The Denver Museum of Nature and Science was thinking ahead, too, and has hands-on workshops for kids of all ages during winter break.